USS Tautog (SSN-639): 1980–1997

 Following a period of training and operational exercises, Tautog again deployed on WESTPAC in March 1980.
 Tautog met every commitment placed on her during this period of international tension, and was awarded the Navy Expeditionary Medal for her performance.
-In September 1980, the ship was awarded the Battle Efficiency "E", Anti Submarine Warfare "A" and Engineering "E" for excellence displayed during the previous year.
+In September 1980, the ship was awarded the Battle Efficiency "E", Antisubmarine Warfare "A" and Engineering "E" for excellence displayed during the previous year.
 Port visits were made to Diego Garcia; the Philippines; Perth, Australia; and Guam.
 Tautog also received a Meritorious Unit Commendation for service on or around 1 June 1980.

-1981 found the ship and crew rested and ready to go.
-After a vigorous training cycle, Tautog sailed west once more in support of the Seventh Fleet in the Pacific and Indian Oceans.
-She became the first nuclear submarine to transit the Malacca Straits, surfaced and visited Singapore, the Philippines, Australia, Diego Garcia and Japan.
-Later in 1982 Tautog earned her third consecutive Engineering "E" and a Damage Control "DC" for excellence in Engineering and Damage Control.
+In 1981, the ship and crew were rested and ready to go.
+After a training cycle, Tautog sailed west once more in support of the Seventh Fleet in the Pacific and Indian Oceans.
+She became the first nuclear submarine to transit the Malacca Straits; she surfaced and visited Singapore, the Philippines, Australia, Diego Garcia, and Japan.
+Later in 1982, Tautog earned her third consecutive Engineering "E" and a Damage Control "DC" for excellence in engineering and damage control.

-In winter 1982, Tautog joined one of her sister ships, USS Aspro, and journeyed to the frozen reaches of the North.
+In winter 1982, Tautog joined one of her sister ships, USS Aspro, and journeyed to the frozen reaches of the Arctic.
 She operated beneath the ice pack for two months and conducted a dual surfacing maneuver at the North Pole with USS Aspro.
-It was said to be the second rendezvous by two U.S. submarines at the pole and the first during winter.
+It was reportedly the second rendezvous by two U.S. submarines at the pole and the first during winter.

 During summer 1983, Tautog once again found herself operating under the Arctic ice pack.
-To celebrate her arrival at the Pole, the crew had a picnic, a tug-of-war and dog sled races "around the world".
+To celebrate her arrival at the Pole, the crew had a picnic, a tug-of-war, and dog-sled races "around the world".

-In 1984, following a two-month shipyard availability, Tautog entered a vigorous operational crew training period.
+In 1984, following a two-month shipyard availability, Tautog entered an operational crew training period.
 In the spring of 1984, Tautog again journeyed west in support of Seventh Fleet operations.
 Tautog operated extensively in the Northern Pacific, making port visits to the Philippines, Thailand, and Japan.
-Again, Tautog was awarded the Navy Expeditionary Medal.
+Again, she was awarded the Navy Expeditionary Medal.
 Tautog completed a Western Pacific deployment in November 1984 upon her return to Pearl Harbor.
 After completing a stand down and a post-deployment upkeep period, she hosted prospective commanding officer operations in February 1985 and spent a three-day liberty period at Lahaina, Hawaii, on Maui.

-In the summer of 1985 Tautog joined the attack submarine USS New York City in hosting prospective commanding officer operations.
+In the summer of 1985, Tautog joined the attack submarine USS New York City in hosting prospective commanding officer operations.
 In October 1985, Tautog left Pearl Harbor for a Western Pacific and Indian Ocean deployment, visiting Guam; Singapore (for Christmas); Diego Garcia twice; Perth, Australia; the Philippines; and Chinhae, South Korea.
-On her return to Pearl Harbor Tautog picked up an Operational Reactor Safeguard Examination team.
+On her return to Pearl Harbor, she picked up an operational reactor safeguard examination team.